 How are books entered for the prize?

 - Ten copies of each entry must be submitted to Midas Public Relations (with the submission form) and not directly to the judges.
-In the event that a book is shortlisted, publishers may be required to provide a further 50 copies gratis for promotional purposes.
+In the event that a book is shortlisted, publishers will be required to provide further copies gratis for promotional purposes.

 - No books submitted by publishers or called in by the judges will be returned to the publishers.

 - The judges and chair will decide on a shortlist of six books to be announced in March 2017 and a winner in April 2017.

 - The prize is not open to employees or contractors of the Wellcome Trust or any of its associated companies, or their direct family members, or to any person directly or indirectly involved in the organisation or the running of the prize, or their direct family members.